-Scott Palmese Stephanie Anderson Stephanie Preston Jiemi Zhu Erica Von Stein ADVISER:
+Scott Palmese Stephanie Anderson Stephanie Preston Jiemi Zhu Erica Von Stein

-Rick Haselton, Professor of Biomedical Engineering CLIENT:
+Rick Haselton, Professor of Biomedical Engineering

-Project Description While adequate treatment and preventative measures for malaria are in place, affordable diagnostic tests remain inaccessible to resource constrained communities.
+While adequate treatment and preventative measures for malaria are in place, affordable diagnostic tests remain inaccessible to resource constrained communities.
 Diagnosis via blood smear requires a trained professional and a microscope, while rapid diagnostic tests are damaged at high temperatures and require a technician to draw blood.
-Developing communities need a heat-resistant, cheap, oral, point-of-care tool for the diag-
+Developing communities need a heat-resistant, cheap, oral, point-of-care tool for the diagnosis of malaria.
+Recent studies have quantified histidine-rich protein II (HRPII), the malaria biomarker, in saliva.
+Using saliva not only eliminates the need for healthcare personnel, but also avoids the cultural stigma associated with drawing blood.